ByteCode-X/Pythonbot/README.md

 # Instagram Group Chat Automation Bot 🤖

 A Python-based automation bot for Instagram group chats that uses **Selenium** for browser automation and **OpenRouter AI** for intelligent, human-like replies.
-The bot monitors group messages, responds to mentions, maintains chat context, avoids duplicate replies, and supports moderation logic.
+The bot monitors group messages, responds to mentions, maintains chat context, avoids duplicate replies.

 ---